By Sean Zucker –

 Complimenting the initial findings, further studies seem to suggest bacteria has a positive effect on the brain, specifically in relation to gut bacteria.
-In 2011, a team of scientists from around the globe published findings in the scientific journal PNAS that suggest gut bacteria may influence how human brains develop and operates, ultimately altering behavior.
-With a similar experiment to the Kyushu study, PNAS researchers studies two groups of mice.
+In 2011, a team of scientists from around the globe published findings in the scientific journal PNAS that suggest gut bacteria may influence how human brains develop and operate, ultimately altering behavior.
+In a similar experiment to the Kyushu study, PNAS researchers study two groups of mice.
 Again, with one being exposed to bacteria and one not.
-The scientists observed that the germ-free mice displayed vastly different behavior from mice with normal microbe exposure, developing more active and engaged in riskier behavior than mice raised with normal microorganisms.
+The scientists observed that the germ-free mice displayed vastly different behavior from mice with normal microbe exposure, developing more active and engaging in riskier behavior than mice raised with normal microorganisms.

-Despite this, recent studies suggest the bacteria brain connection may not produce an encouraging relationship.
+Despite this, recent studies suggest the bacteria-brain connection may not produce an encouraging relationship.
+So, ultimately can bacteria affect the brain?
 A Frontiers study from the UK found evidence that bacterial infection and resulting inflammation in the brain can contribute to Alzheimer’s disease.
 The researchers used DNA sequencing to examine bacteria in eight Alzheimer’s and six healthy brain samples from a brain bank, analyzing the proportions of specific bacteria present.

-The Mount Sinai School of Medicine chimed in with research questioning how gut bacteria specifically affects brain functioning.
+The Mount Sinai School of Medicine chimed in with research questioning how gut bacteria specifically affect brain functioning.
 The study brought back the classic mice model to strengthen its findings that specific combinations of gut bacteria produce substances that affect myelin content and cause social avoidance behaviors in mice.
-It went on to identify that same bacteria derived gut metabolites that can affect myelin content can induce depression like symptoms.
+It went on to identify that the same bacteria-derived gut metabolites that can affect myelin content can induce depression-like symptoms.

 Titling the scale further towards the bacteria-is-bad-for-the-brain team is the National Institute of Neurological Disorders and Stroke’s (NIH) recent study tying stroke-related brain blood vessel abnormalities to gut bacteria.
 Published last month, NIH’s findings suggest the presence of abnormal bundles of brittle blood vessels in the brain or spinal cord are linked to the composition of a person’s gut bacteria.
 Beyond strokes, these abnormalities can often cause severe headaches and even seizures.